rehan-code/AdvisorLink/README.md

             `$ sudo ./install.sh`

 ### Usage
-- Use "sudo make production" to run the web server using gunicorn
+- To run the production web server:

+        `$ sudo make production`
-- To run the server in debug mode
+- To run the server in debug mode:
     - Run the following command:

             `$ make debug_flask`